xueyuanl/cambrinary/README.md

 # Usage
-use python 3 env, to install package dependencies using pip3, run:
+In python3 and the version must be 3.5.3 or later. to install package dependencies using pip3, run:
 ```
 pip3 install -r requirements.txt
 ```